Search Efficient Binary Network Embedding: Acknowledgments

-The work is supported by the US National Science Foundation (NSF) through grant IIS-1763452, and the Australian Research Council (ARC) through grant LP160100630 and DP180100966.
-Daokun Zhang is supported by China Scholarship Council (CSC) with No. 201506300082 and a supplementary postgraduate scholarship from CSIRO.
+The work is supported by a joint CRP research fund between the University of Sydney and Data61, CSIRO, the US National Science Foundation (NSF) through grants IIS-1763452, CNS-1828181, and the Australian Research Council (ARC) through grant LP160100630 and DP180100966.